 Source: NHS Digital

-Notes: The data presented here is a ratio of absence days as a proportion of all possible FTE working days from all staff directly employed by the NHS, ordered by the absolute number of days taken as absent (in descending order).
+Notes: The data presented here is a ration of absence days as a proportion of all possible FTE working days from all staff directly employed by the NHS, ordered by the absolute number of days taken as absent (in descending order).

 The absence rates in two groups of staff are of particular note.
 The Health Service Journal recently commented on the high levels of absence attributed to psychiatric illnesses among managers – 32.5 per cent among senior managers and 32 per cent for other managers.
 This isn’t limited to managers though: the percentage of days lost due to anxiety, stress, depression and other psychiatric illnesses has risen steadily over the past seven years among nursing and health visitor staff as well (see Figure 2).
 Working on the frontline of the NHS is often a difficult and emotional job, but this level of mental health absence deserves greater focus.